 Wine-cup dance is a kind of dance popular in Erdos, Inner Mongolia.

 Each hand holds two cups and taps them together to make different sounds: quick, slow, broken and trembling.
 Both hands move to the music and tap different rhythms.
-The movements include: both hands move in the line of a horizontal Arabic numeral "eight" and the upper body moves right and left as the hands move; two hands are crossed and tap the wine cups up and down, left and right while the body moves in the same direction; hands move in circles; both hands shake the wine cups at the second or the eighth position of the stage when the body moves in the same direction with the hands and the line of sight moves in the opposite direction, that is to say, the ears follow whatever direction the wine cups are moving and listen to the sound; so-called circle movement: one hand hangs over the head while another hand moves in circles in front of the body; so-called horizontal swaying movement: both hands move to one side at the back, and the range of action is small around the hip, middle around the waist and big when one hand is over the head and another hand is behind the waist.
+The movements include: both hands move in the line of a horizontal Arabic numeral "eight" as the upper body moves right and left as the hands move; two hands are crossed and tap the wine cups up and down, left and right while the body moves in the same direction; hands move in circles; both hands shake the wine cups at the second or the eighth position of the stage when the body moves in the same direction with the hands and the line of sight moves in the opposite direction, that is to say, the ears follow whatever direction the wine cups are moving and listen to the sound; so-called circle movement: one hand hangs over the head while another hand moves in circles in front of the body; so-called horizontal swaying movement: both hands move to one side at the back, and the range of action is small around the hip, middle around the waist and big when one hand is over the head and another hand is behind the waist.